Important SEO Statistics, Facts, and Trends for 2021

 11. Quality backlinks and RankBrain are the second most important ranking factor.

-Content might be the king, but other factors help it to rule the SEO domain.
+The content might be the king, but other factors help it to rule the SEO domain.
 They also have a say in which page will be ranked on the first search engine result page.
 Top factors for Google’s search results, after content, are links and RankBrain.

 (Source: Search Engine Watch)